 Staff at Bookmans Entertainment Exchange in Flagstaff said they tried for about 45 minutes to restore their Internet connection before employees realized their equipment wasn't the problem.

-In Prescott Valley, about 75 miles north of Phoenix, authorities said 911 service was being supplemented with hand-held radios and alternate phone numbers.
-Water and sewer facilities switched to manual operations, and residents needed cash to make utility and court payments.
+In Prescott Valley, about 75 miles north of Phoenix, the outage affected several services.
+Authorities said 911 service was being supplemented with handheld radios and alternate phone numbers.
+Water and sewer service switched to manual operations, and residents could make utility and court payments with cash only.

 Associated Press writer Terry Tang in Phoenix contributed to this report.